saylesss88/nix-book/src/nix/whonix_kvm.md

 account is used for administrative tasks that require root privileges, such as updates and package installations.

+After you get your system updated and upgraded, you'll want to reboot the Workstation and start it in the first Persistent mode available rather than the `sysmaint` mode.

 Once Workstation is running and both VMs are updated and upgraded, check that your IP address is a Tor IP: